hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/7-qmmm_geom_opt.rst

         For modelling the structural coordinates of the biocatalysis reactions, we often took random snapshots from the MD simulations, usually more than one for better statistical assessment.
 We advice a more investigative approach rather than choosing a random snapshot.
-In our case, we monitor some key geomterical parameters pertaining to hydride transfer, like the distance between the hydride acceptor (N1) and donor (N5), the angle between the N5, N1 and hydride (H1) etc. A table summarising these geometrical parameters is available in our supplementary file (Table S1).
+In our case, we monitor some key geometrical parameters pertaining to hydride transfer, like the distance between the hydride acceptor (N1) and donor (N5), the angle between the N5, N1 and hydride (H1) etc. A table summarising these geometrical parameters is available in our supplementary file (Table S1).
 The average value of the these parameters have been considered to obtain a frame from QM/MM MD simulations.
 This ensures that the chosen